Almost half my staff that quit in the past 20 years probably did so because of me.

 They mention that some of them suffered from being asked to work mandatory overtime and mandatory weekend shifts, even without prior notice.

-Asking employees to work too many hours in a week robs them of their chance to enjoy their lives outside work.
+Asking employees to work too many hours in a week robs them of their chance to enjoy their lives outside of work.

 On the other hand, some staff left their previous jobs and came to me because of getting tired of working at night.

 Many Philippine companies operate on a graveyard shift to support American and UK clients.

 And for some employees who have lived their lives working on graveyard shifts, physical and mental health issues have become a common problem.

 These then prompt them to look for other opportunities that allow them to work during the day.